 Halifax is also home to the truly unique Grade I listed Piece Hall; the only remaining cloth hall in Britain.
 The building has undergone a multi-million pound refurbishment and reopened to the public on Yorkshire Day, Tuesday August 1st 2017.
+The Piece Hall is home to a range of shops, bars and cafes, with more new businesses opening in the coming months and an exciting year round event programme.
 Check the Piece Hall website for all the latest news.

 Just outside the town centre is a 15 foot high replica of the fearsome Halifax Gibbet, where thieves were beheaded for their crimes!
-A short walk away is the People's Park offers fountains, serpentine pools, statues, balustrading, cast iron bridges and a terraced promenade, all with disabled access.
+A short walk away, the People's Park offers fountains, serpentine pools, statues, balustrading, cast iron bridges and a terraced promenade, all with disabled access.

-You can always find something to see at The Victoria Theatre, Square Chapel Centre for the Arts, Halifax Playhouse, Dean Clough and the Vue Cinema.
+You can always find something to see at The Victoria Theatre, Square Chapel Centre for the Arts, Halifax Playhouse, Dean Clough , Calderdale Industrial Museum and the Vue Cinema.
 For family fun, children can learn whilst they play at EUREKA!
 The National Children's Museum.
-On April 30th 2017, the Tour de Yorkshire returned to Calderdale, passing through Brighouse and Halifax.

-Explore mediaeval Shibden Hall, its park and lake.
+Explore mediaeval Shibden Hall, its roling parklands and lake.
 Bankfield Museum is also nearby.
-Combine these places with a diary of events suitable for all the family throughout the year, and whenever you visit, you'll have a choice of things to see and do.
+Combine these places with a diary of events suitable for all the family throughout the year, and whenever you visit, you have a great choice of things to see and do!